Curve/belegpp/README.md

 auto callSomeFuncWithKnownArg = _call(someFunction, 5);
 auto result = callSomeFuncWithKnownArg(); //-> 10

-//Okay so we can also do more complex stuff, for call a function with the return value of another: auto someTestFunc = []()
+//Okay so we can also do more complex stuff, for example call a function with the return value of another: auto someTestFunc = []()
 {
 	return 10;